RedHatWorkshops/windows-containers-quickstart/docs/3-ManagingWindowsNode.md

 oc get nodes -l kubernetes.io/os=windows
 ```

-> :warning: **WARNING:** Please only proceed with the below steps if you have more than one node.
+> **WARNING:** Please only proceed with the below steps if you have more than one node.

 If you have two nodes please delete the oldest node: